clavisound/SlimLoRa/README.md

 - [x] Feather 32u4 EU868 region.
 - [x] Join SF10 with Helium.
 Success everytime on 1st window but not in first attempt.
-- [x] Join SF9 on TTN and power 0dBm on different room.
+- [x] Join SF9 on TTN and power 0dBm in different room.
 Success on 1st window.
 - [x] Join SF8 on TTN and power 0dBm in same room.
 Success on 1st window.
+- [x] Join SF7 on TTN and power 0dBm in different room.
+Success on 1st window.
 - [x] ADR works.
-After join with SF9 at 6 meters from gateway (RSSI -85), TTN sends SF7 ADR command and SlimLoRa conforms.
+After join with SF9 in different room from gateway (RSSI -85), TTN sends SF7 (or SF8) ADR command and SlimLoRa conforms.
 - [x] Session restore works with Device address, AppSKey and NetworkKey.
 After Join, there is no need to rejoin if the device is powered off.
 - [x] ADR_ACK_LIMIT works.
 - [x] SetPower